monkeygroover/spray-akka-cluster-sharding/README.md

 sbt assembly will create 3 jars; seed,backend and rest

-note seed nodes are not working yet, so don't use them:) instead just

-bootstrap two backend nodes on ports 8000/8001/... (use option -Dakka.remote.netty.tcp.port=8000 etc) (these will act as seeds too for now)
+bootstrap two seed nodes on ports 8000/8001/... (use option -Dakka.remote.netty.tcp.port=8000 etc) (these will act as seeds too for now)

-start as many other backend nodes as you like
+start as many other backend nodes as you like (on unique ports)

 start the spray server (uses 8080)